SubDAO-Network/docs/tutorial/README.md

 ### Add templates for DAO

-For now, Dao templates can only be configured in the tool by calling the `addTemplate` function in the main contract, fill in the creator accountid and the code hash for each components in the template.
+For now, DAO templates can only be configured in the tool by calling the `addTemplate` function in the main contract, fill in the creator accountid and the code hash for each components in the template.

 For example, we create a DAO template with vault management, DAO tokens, org management, voting, and also the basic information for the template.

-After adding the DAO template, you can happily create the DAO  through the SubDAO frond-end.
+After adding the DAO template, you can happily create the DAO  through the `SubDAO frond-end`.
 Jump to the frontend which is served at `http://localhost:3001/`.

 ![](./image-7.png)